carlosdanielcsantos/visire/README.md

-This is the Video Silence Remover project.
+This is the Visire project.

-Video Silence Remover is a webapp written in Python-Flask that let you remove silence or low volume segments from videos.
+Visire is a webapp written in Python-Flask that let you remove silent or low volume segments from videos.

 You can run the app in two ways: